AGRICULTURAL POLLUTION. MEANING OF AGRICULTURAL POLLUTION.

 (i) Poultry farms should be located far away from residential quarters.

-(ii) There should be installation of sound proof in feed mill buildings.
+(ii) There should be the installation of soundproofing in feed mill buildings.

 AGRICULTURAL LAND POLLUTION